The Forgotten Folklore Project

 Launch the 45 curated books through Anganwadi centres and initiate activities relevant to the content of each book.

-The team interviews the selected experts from the communities to collect cultural narratives and ensure that they precisely capture the essence of the community's traditions, customs, ceremonies, and lifestyle.
+The team interviews the identified storytellers from the communities to collect cultural narratives and ensure that they precisely capture the essence of the community's traditions, customs, ceremonies, and lifestyle.

 Authors and illustrators use condensed information and footage to create culturally accurate stories for children in the community.